Bam4d/Roxxy/README.md

 ## Building

-Roxxy uses gradle to build, but we first need to download some dependencies.
+Roxxy uses gyp and ninja to build, but we first need to download some dependencies.

 Firstly download the dependencies by running: